 Where career prospects are concerned, no distinction is made on the grounds of number of working hours.
 An employee who wishes to qualify for another job must meet the requirements of that job.

-The procedure for adjusting the working hours pursuant to the Working Hours Adjustment Act applies.
+The procedure for adjusting the working hours pursuant to the Flexibel Work Act [Wet flexibel werken] applies.

 7.4 Adjusting the working hours for older employees: 80-80-100 scheme (alternative to the vitality leave scheme)